Did you know there are foods that can improve memory and concentration?

 While No. 3 won’t help you keep your mental edge keen, the first two points certainly will.

 7. Dark Chocolate

-Saved the best for last.
+We’ve saved the best for last!
 Dark chocolate is in the University of Michigan’s “healing foods pyramid.”

 More importantly, it increases blood flow to the brain and other parts of the body, says Be Brain Fit.

 When it comes to chocolate, dark chocolate is the best kind because it does not have added milk and sugars, both of which can slow your brain down.

 8. Extra Tip: Avoid Problem Foods

 Avoid problem foods during the workday.
 High-carbohydrate, high-bad-fat and high-sugar stuff like doughnuts, cake and pie and other foods that are similarly packed are to blame for slowing you down.
 And at lunch, pass on dessert.